Onto-DESIDE-VSE/patomat2/README.md

 | `PUBLIC_URL` | `http://localhost:1234` | **Public** URL at which the application is running, without the context path (`ROOT`). |

 The easiest way to configure them is by creating a `.env` file and setting them there.
 This file will be automatically picked by Docker compose.

+Deployment process is thus as follows:

+1. Download/copy the `docker-compose.yml`.
+2. Create `.env` and configure the aforementioned parameters as necessary.
-Run the application by calling `docker compose up -d`.
+3. Start the application by calling `docker compose up -d`.